AvansICT/ICT1.3-2D-Graphics-Secure-Communication-SecureBackend-CodeSnippets/05_security/aspnet_user_integration/readme.md

 1. Add the `IAuthenticationService`, `AspNetIdentityAuthenticationService` to a folder named `Services` in your WebApi project.
 2. Change the `Program.cs` to register this service into the Dependency Injection container.
-3. Inject `IAuthenticationService` into the `ApiController` where you need access to the current user.
+3. Inject `IAuthenticationService` into the `ApiController` where you need access to the currently authenticated user.
 4. Call `GetCurrentAuthenticatedUserId()` to retrieve the currently authenticated user ID.
-5. Use the retrieved user ID to filter or extend your queries.
+5. Use the retrieved user ID to filter or extend your queries and logic.